Alexis Bennett is Lecturer in Music in the Department of Music at Goldsmiths, and a visiting supervisor at the University of Cambridge.

 He completed his doctoral research at Goldsmiths after studying at the University of Edinburgh, Royal College of Music, and Guildhall School.

 He was 2016-17 Edison Fellow at the British Library Sound Archive.

-As a composer he works primarily with filmmakers and animators and his music has been broadcast on BBC Radio 3, Channel 4, TCM and at major film festivals throughout the world, including Cannes, London and Edinburgh.
+As a composer he works primarily with poets, filmmakers, and animators, and his music has been broadcast on BBC Radio 3, Channel 4, TCM, and at major film festivals throughout the world, including Cannes, London, and Edinburgh.
 His opera The Electrictionary premiered at Kings Place in August 2015 as part of the Tête à Tête festival.

-He has performed widely with early music ensembles including the Dufay Collective, Florilegium, Horses Brawl, Fellowshippe of Musickers, Opera Lyrica, London Early Opera, the Amadè Players and Musicians of London Wall.
+He has performed widely with early music ensembles such as Florilegium, Dufay Collective, and London Early Opera.

-He is reviews editor of Music, Sound, and the Moving Image, published by Liverpool University Press, and he is on the editorial board of Facta Universitatis: Visual Arts and Music, an international journal published by the University of Niš (Serbia).
+He is reviews editor of Music, Sound, and the Moving Image, published by Liverpool University Press, and he is on the editorial board of Facta Universitatis: Visual Arts and Music.

-He has forthcoming publications in Popular Music (Cambridge University Press), Music, Sound, and the Moving Image (Liverpool University Press) and Journal of Film Music (Equinox).
+Alexis has published in Popular Music (Cambridge University Press), Music, Sound, and the Moving Image (Liverpool University Press) and Journal of Film Music (Equinox).